Headache FAQs in Oak Ridge TN

 This sounds like good news for those of us who lost their hopes.
 Of course, not all headaches can be cured through chiropractic care.
 But if you suffer from tension headaches or migraines, you have to try conservative care first and visit a chiropractic office.
 If your chiropractor can’t help you, he will refer you to another health care professional who will be able to help.
 But if your chiropractor can help you, he will develop an individual treatment plan that will result in pain relief.

 As a full-time chiropractor I have a lot of patients who found headache pain relief in chiropractic manipulation sessions.
 For your convenience, I have created a list of common questions I get about headache and its treatment.

-Can a chiropractor really get rid of my headaches?
+Can an Oak Ridge TN chiropractor really get rid of my headaches?

 Your chiropractor will help you understand what actually causes your headache.
 Your nervous system is very sensitive and sophisticated.
 If something goes wrong in this system, you immediately feel pain.
 When your vertebrae in your neck can’t properly move, it puts pressure on the nerves in that area or irritates them at the least causing headaches.
 The simple solution is to correct this subluxation by gently adjusting the vertebrae.
 And as statistics prove, most headaches are caused by subluxation; you will soon feel great relief after this problem is fixed.

 Why would I have spinal problems in my neck?

 There are several reasons why you may have spinal problems in your neck.
 Some may occur during your birth, others later when you mature and grow.
 No news that falls, poor posture, injuries, sport activities, car accidents all contribute to spinal problems.
 Even daily routine full of hectic schedules, stress and lack of time can lead to spinal problems and, consequently, to headaches.
 One of the indications you have spinal problems if during headache you experience neck pain and stiffness.